Finding Your Way in Iceland | Car Rental & Road Information

 Where Do You Drop Off Your Rental Car?

-Make sure you have enough time before your flight departure to return your car.
-Car return can take up to 30 minutes, depending on how busy the rental office is.
-Most car rental offices are located in a big silver building about 500 meters before you get to the airport.
-As you approach the airport, instead of heading straight to Departures, bay right, following the sign that says 'Car Rental Returns'.
+Some rental car offices are located close to the Keflavik International Airport, in a nearby building about 0.31 miles (500 meters) before you arrive at the airport.
+If the rental company you selected is located in that building, as you approach the airport, instead of heading straight to departures, turn right following the sign that says 'Car Rental Returns'.
 This is a square block, so if you do not find your company, just go round again.

-How Does GPS Work in Iceland?
+Is GPS Reliable in Iceland?

 Why Doesn't Every Location in Iceland Have an Address?